HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 - The members of the two tuples are compared one by one, and all members are equal when they are one-to-one.
 - Two dictionaries are equal if their stringified strings are the same.

 There are two cases above that use string comparison.
-To this end, when using the `init` tag to initialize the collection, we can use the `casesensitively` or `caseinsensitively` two adverb attributes to specify whether the string comparison is case-sensitive; the default is case-sensitive.
+To this end, when using `init` tag to initialize the collection, we can use `casesensitively` or `caseinsensitively` two adverb attributes to specify whether the string comparison is case-sensitive; the default is case-sensitive.

 For example, we define a collection of strings using the following `init` tag: